 - Global Presence

-Seeing that SaaS applications can be easily accessed over the Internet, it is possible to use them from any internet-enabled device — everytime everywhere.
+Seeing that SaaS applications can be easily accessed over the Internet, it is possible to use them from any internet-enabled device — anytime, anywhere.
 Users can easily collaborate with team members too as data is stored in the cloud.

 These are the major positive sides of Software as a Service.